-(a) If a party objects under Bankruptcy Rule 9033 to the pro-posed findings of fact and conclusions of law filed by a bankruptcy judge in a non-core proceeding heard pursuant to 28 U.S.C. § 157(c)(1), the party shall serve and file along with its objection a designation of the items contained in the bankruptcy court record which the party believes the district judge will need to review the proposed findings and conclusions as provided by Bankruptcy Rule 9033(d).
-Within the time allowed for responding to the objection, any other party shall serve and file a designation of any additional items in the record which that party believes the district judge will need.
-If any party designates a transcript of a proceeding or any part thereof, the party shall immediately deliver to the reporter and file with the clerk a written request for the transcript and make satisfactory arrangements for the payment of its cost.
+(b) Objections; Designation of Record.
+If a party objects to the proposed findings of fact and conclusions of law filed by a bankruptcy judge, the party shall serve and file along with its objection a designation of the items contained in the Bankruptcy Court record that the party believes the district judge will need to review the proposed findings and conclusions as provided by Bankruptcy Rule 9033(d).
+Within the time allowed for responding to the objection, any other party shall serve and file a designation of any additional items in the record that the party believes the district judge will need.
+If any party designates a transcript of a proceeding or any part thereof, the party shall immediately deliver to the reporter (in the event the matter was recorded by a court reporter) and file with the clerk a written request for the transcript and make satisfactory arrangements for the payment of its cost.

 (c) Transmission to District Court.
 The Bankruptcy Court clerk shall transmit to the District Court clerk a copy of the proposed findings and conclusions.
 On receiving the proposed findings and conclusions, the District Court clerk will assign the matter to a district judge.

 (d) Specificity Required.
 The district judge may summarily overrule objections lacking specificity as to allegedly erroneous findings or conclusions.